SmartsquareGmbH/openclose/README.md

 In order to get a nice cup of icecream you need to refactor your codebase so that the detekt issue goes away.
 `@Suppress` is not allowed, otherwise your boss will get mad! :rage:

-Maybe some kind of abstraction would be a good idea... :thinking_face:
+Maybe some kind of abstraction would be a good idea...

 https://wiki.c2.com/?OpenClosedPrinciple